nhejazi/ezPkgs/README.md

 ### Supplementary Tools

+1. Set up Jupyter kernels for R, Julia, Python, Torch, etc., manually using the instructions in `notes_jupyter.md`. _Note that kernels for R, Python3, and Julia are set up in the individual language-specific install scripts_.
+These notes are updated semi-regularly to facilitate installation of other kernels (e.g., Python2, Torch, etc.).

-1. Download and install the pythonic [Xonsh shell](https://github.com/xonsh/xonsh) by following these instructions [for Linux](http://xon.sh/linux.html) or [for OSX](http://xon.sh/osx.html).
+2. Download and install the pythonic [Xonsh shell](https://github.com/xonsh/xonsh) by following these instructions [for Linux](http://xon.sh/linux.html) or [for OSX](http://xon.sh/osx.html).
 Note that setup of Xonsh and [gitsome](https://github.com/donnemartin/gitsome) are performed within `install_pypkgs.py` for Python v.3.3+; links are kept here for reference.

-2. Set up Jupyter kernels for R, Julia, Python, Torch, etc., manually using the instructions in `notes_jupyter.md`.
-Note that kernels for R, Python, and Julia are set up in the individual install scripts, thus these notes are primarily for reference.

 ---